tobiasliebmann/tic-tac-toe/README.md

 ## How the game works

-The state of the game is represented by a 3x3 matrix which hidden in the background.
-The markers of the tic tac toe game are represented by a 1, 1 or 0.
-The marker 1 corresponds to player 1 and a -1 corresponds to player 2.
-An empty cell in the tic-tac-toe grid is represented by a 0.
+The state of the game is represented by a 3x3 matrix which is hidden in the background.
+The markers of the tic tac toe grid are represented by a 1, 1 or 0 in the matrix.
+The marker 1 corresponds to player 1 and -1 corresponds to player 2.
+An empty cell in the grid is represented by a 0.
 This is illustrated in the image below.

 ![Infor for the image](/images/github_image.png)